snehashakyas/Profile-Management-Patient-Website/README.md

    npm install
    ```
    This installs all the required dependencies
-3. Once, all the dependencies are installed you can run:
+4. Once, all the dependencies are installed you can run:

    ```
-   npm start
+   npm start client
    ```
-   This would start the client
+   This would start the client.
+Make sure that port 3000 is not being used.
-4. Now lets run the server.In the root folder first run the following command.
+5. Now lets run the server.In the root folder first run the following command.

    ```
    npm install
    ```
    This would install all the dependencies required for the server
-5. Populate the .env in the root folder as per the .env.example
+6. Populate the .env in the root folder as per the .env.example
-6. Then run the following command to start the server.
+7. Then run the following command to start the server.

    ```
-   npm start
+   npm run server
    ```
+   This would start the server.
+Make sure that port 3002 is not being used.

 ## Test Coverage and API Documentation